 The pale-blue, orange and magenta crosses and associated, dashed error ellipses are previous solutions in the target plane from 7 and 14 June 2010 - see the related images in the right-hand menu.

 A trajectory correction manoeuvre (TCM) was performed on 18 June 2010, with a nominal magnitude of 27.5 cm/s, moving Rosetta's projected position in the target plane close to the target.
 The black, dashed error ellipse is associated with the nominal TCM, as predicted before the manoeuvre.

-The blue cross and associated error ellipse shows the new solution in the target plane, after the TCM, based on the navigation data up to 21 June.
+The blue cross and associated error ellipse is the new solution in the target plane, after the TCM, based on the navigation data up to 21 June.
 Rosetta's projected position in the target plane now lies 3169 km from Lutetia and only 13 km from the target.
 The ellipse has semi-axes of 66 × 32 km.
 The predicted time of closest approach is 15:44:55.51 UTC with a 3-sigma uncertainty of 7.43 seconds.

 A zoom on the target region with the solution from 21 June is available from the right-hand menu under "related images".